juliannehiew/Joint-Savings-Account/README.md

 ****************************************************************************************************************************************

-## Interacting with the Deployed Smart Contract
+## Results : Interacting with the Deployed Smart Contract

 ### Deposit functionality of the smart contracts